-Riverbanks Zoo and Garden is dedicated to protecting the earth’s wildlife and wild places by increasing their awareness and appreciation, providing the highest standards of care for the animal and plant collections on-site, and by conducting scientific research and activities that benefit both captive and wild populations.
+Riverbanks Zoo & Garden is dedicated to protecting the earth’s wildlife and wild places by increasing awareness and appreciation of them, providing the highest standards of care for the animal and plant collections on site and by conducting scientific research that benefits both captive and wild populations.

 Riverbanks’ staff is active in a variety of efforts supporting conservation and science, including breeding programs for endangered species and participation in species survival plans, and maintains several world-class facilities on site dedicated to providing the best care possible.